intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-occlum/README.md

 ### Prepare the keys

-PPML in analytics zoo need secured keys to enable Flink TLS, https and TLS enabled Redis, you need to prepare secure keys and keystores.
+PPML in analytics zoo needs secured keys to enable Flink TLS, https and TLS enabled Redis.
+You need to prepare secure keys and keystores.

 This script is under `analytics-zoo/ppml/scripts`: